go-spatial/tegola-docs/content/documentation/configuration.md

 - `sslmode`: [Optional] PostGIS SSL mode.
 Default: "prefer"
 - `pool_max_conns`: [Optional] The max connections to maintain in the connection pool.
 Defaults to 100.
 0 means no max.
+- `pool_min_conns`: [Optional] The min connections to maintain in the connection pool.
+Defaults to 0.
+0 mean there are no open connections in the pool if not needed.
 - `pool_max_conn_idle_time`: [Optional] The maximum time an idle connection is kept alive.
 Defaults to "30m".
-- `max_connection_lifetime` [Optional] The maximum time a connection lives before it is terminated and recreated.
+- `pool_max_conn_lifetime` [Optional] The maximum time a connection lives before it is terminated and recreated.
 Defaults to "1h".
+- `pool_health_check_period` [Optional] Time in between health checks.
+Defaults to "1m".

 **Example PostGIS Provider config**